monk-io/monk-mattermost/mattermost-preview/README.md

 This will start the entire mattermost-preview/stack stack with a Nginx reverse proxy.

-To access mattermost-preview from local system, required  dns entry needs to be added in local host file like following format:
+To access mattermost-preview from local system, required  dns entry needs to be added in local host file as following format:

 ```
  127.0.0.1 <mattermost-server-name>